eclipsesrl/udesly-docs/website/versioned_docs/version-1.7.0/shopify-collection-lists.md

 > el-child=products-count

-## Empty Collection List
+## Pagination
-To draw the Empty Collection List page (that will appear when no items are present in the Collection), insert a **Div Block** and assign the attributes:
+Insert a **Div Block** and assign the attributes:

 > shopify=collection
 >
-> el=collection-lists-container
+> el=collections-list-container

-you can also insert two button that redirects to other Collection List pages.
+Then insert two button that redirects to other Collection List pages.
 They must have the attributes:

 > shopify=collection
 >